tucane/MM-Project/README.md

 This is a helper script for the developers who are responsible for this project to
 * maintain the database
 * re-train the models.
 We don't currently have much data in our hand, as building data may be sensitive information, and require a lot of effort to obtain them.
-The way the project is set up so that the developers can always add more data to the data base and re-train the backend model.
+The developers can always add more data to the data base and re-train the backend model.

 ##### Database setup
 The database will need to be re-setup to continue the project, as I am using the database in my personal Azure account.
 The database only has 1 table named building_data (since that's all it needs for now), with the following columns: